HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

      <update on="p > a" at="attr.title" with="$?.se_title" />
 ```

-Can be combined into an `update` tag:
+They can be combined into an `update` tag:

 ```
      <update on="p > a" at "textContent attr.href attr.title" with ["$?.se_name", "$?.se_url", "$?.se_title"] />
 ```

-When `at` specifies multiple target positions, and the number of them does not match the number of array data items of the `with` attribute value, the position where no value is specified takes the last value of the `with` attribute.
+When `at` specifies multiple target positions, and the number of them does not match the number of array data items of `with` attribute value, the position where no value is specified takes the last value of `with` attribute.

-When `at` specifies multiple target locations and the `with` attribute value is not an array, the `with` attribute value acts on all target locations.
+When `at` specifies multiple target locations and `with` attribute value is not an array, `with` attribute value acts on all target locations.

-When we perform an update action directly on the target data, we don't specify the `at` attribute:
+When we perform an update action directly on the target data, we don't specify `at` attribute:

 ```hvml
      <init as="newUser">